tarsil/saffier/docs/migrations/discovery.md

         and repeats the same process.
 If no files are found then throws an `CommandEnvironmentError` exception.

-* Once one of those files is found, Saffier will analised the type of objects contained in the module and will check if any of them contains the `Migration` object attached and return it.
+* Once one of those files is found, Saffier analyses the imported module and first checks whether it set the active `saffier.monkay.instance`.

 * If Saffier understand that none of those objects contain the `Migration`, it will do one last attempt and try to find specific function declarations: